 9-1-1 Tandem Backup with Advanced Route Selection — a feature which utilizes two 5ESS digital switches to perform 9-1-1 call processing.
 Advanced Route Selection is the ability to continue to process 9-1-1 calls in the event of a failure of the primary route without human intervention.

-The metropolitan area’s 9-1-1 network consists of one hundred and five (105) originating central offices of thirty-two telephone companies, two selective routing tandem switches, and twenty-one Public Safety Answering Points (herein after referred to as PSAPs).
+SYSTEM CONFIGURATION - The metropolitan area’s 9-1-1 network consists of one hundred and five (105) originating central offices of thirty-two telephone companies, two selective routing tandem switches, and twenty-one Public Safety Answering Points (herein after referred to as PSAPs).

 Because dedicated circuits are used throughout the network, circuits are available to receive and transmit 9-1-1 calls even if the telephone company public switched network is busy with other calls during an extraordinary high call volume event.